bcgov/sso-keycloak/helm/kc-cron-job/README.md

 ## 6. Add the db to metabase

 Once the cron job is running and the database is set up we can connect to the metabase instance.
 See the folder `helm/metabase/README.md` for details on connecting to metabase instances and setting network policies.

+Note, for the cron job to run successfully metabase must use the superuser credential.